-This site provides information for taxpayers of Sauk Rapids-Rice Public Schools regarding how the district's proposed bond referendum will affect their property taxes.
-The site was prepared by the school district's financial advisors, Ehlers, in cooperation with the school district.
-If you have questions about the information on this site, you may call Ehlers at the numbers listed below.
+This site provides information for taxpayers of Sauk Rapids-Rice Public Schools ISD.
+47 regarding how the district’s proposed referendum would affect their property taxes.
+The site was prepared by the school district’s municipal advisors, Ehlers, in cooperation with the school district.
+If you have questions about the information on this site, contact Ehlers at the numbers listed below.

-The district will be holding a special election on Tuesday, May 23, 2017, seeking voter approval of two ballot questions.
+The district will be holding a special election on Tuesday, May 8, 2018 seeking voter approval of a single ballot question.

 For additional information on how the funds would be used, click on the "Return to School District Website" button above.